Ultraworking/pentathlon-guidance/1-best-practices.md

 1. Help you get a massive dosage of peak productivity, during which time you’ll get a ton done while also improving your health and core habits;
 2. Help you learn and deeply entrain lessons on being more effective — permanently.

 It seems to be working well — we’ve now had hundreds of people join the Pentathlon, and a stunningly large number \(around half\) come back for further Pentathlons.
-We also get testimonials like —

-// testimonial

-// testimonial

-We’re writing up this document to share some best practices so you can hit the ground running, thrive, and especially carry those lessons forward with you forever.
+In this document, we'll cover both some of the "behind the scenes" theory, as well as best practices to hit the ground running, thrive, and carry the lessons forward with you forever.

-We'll start with some behind-the-scenes theory, and move into practical guidelines on getting the most out of the experience.

 ## Systemic 1% Edges

-“I was blown away by the system — seeing it in action.
-It’s not the first time I read something about productivity and how to organize your day, self-help in the grand scheme of things, but seeing it put into action for the first time… it really opened my eyes and I realized how to do it in a very practical way, down to starting, stopping, setting up the time schedule, fixing the five or six important things in your day… that was actually very very worthwhile.”
+_“I was blown away by the system — seeing it in action.
+It’s not the first time I read something about productivity and how to organize your day, self-help in the grand scheme of things, but seeing it put into action for the first time… it really opened my eyes and I realized how to do it in a very practical way, down to starting, stopping, setting up the time schedule, fixing the five or six important things in your day… that was actually very very worthwhile.”_

 — Dr. Thomas Goerblich, Veterinarian and Journalist, Pentathlon III attendee